SherG/cool-iron/blog/joe-biden-prophet-isaiah.md

 Not exactly reassuring words to use in a presidential speech.

 American Presidents have often used biblical allusions in their speeches -- such as "city on a hill."
-While phrases and passages from the Bible can sound familiar, poetic, or inspiring, stripping them of all context makes them meaningless and can cause confusion or appear manipulative.
+While phrases and passages from the Bible can sound familiar, poetic, or inspiring, stripping them of all context makes them meaningless.
+Worse, it can cause confusion or appear manipulative.

 Presidents — and their speechwriters — should instead speak plainly.
 Say what you mean.
 And be wary of invoking scripture.